nenhang/IMIG-Source/README.md

 ### LLM Prompt Generation Templates

 In `src/generate_prompts.py`, you can replace the function call of `generate_initial_prompt_2` in function `llm_prompt_generator` with `generate_initial_prompt` to generate much simpler prompts.
 Feel free to customize the `GENERATION_RULES` and `EXAMPLE_FORMATS` variables to create your own prompt generation templates.
 Check the code for more details.

+### Image Models for Generation

+In our approach, we all use FLUX-DiT based models for image generation.
+You can easily replace them with other models in the code.
+For example, if you want to use other cutting-edge composition models, you can implement their `load_pipeline` and `generate_composite_image` function and place them in `src/model_api` directory.
+Then you can replace the corresponding function import and function calls in `src/generate_composite_dataset.py` to use your own models.

 ### FLUX.1-Kontext Editing Templates